dynatrace-oss/jobs/README.md

 There are other positions that are about being published soon.
 So yes, we are potentially interested in many other roles!

-We are working on a generic way to submit applications to unpublished positions.
+We are working on a generic way to submit spontaneous applications.
-In meantime, just send an email to [opensource@dynatrace.com](mailto://opensource@dynatrace.com) with a summary of what are you looking for and profile links.
+Stay tuned!

 ### What about internships?